Met0o/Papyrus/README.md

 ## Usage

 Use the .env file to set environment variables as needed.
-Docker containers can be created under Windows and Linux, so there are no OS restrictions.

 You can build your own document RAG pipeline with a private vector store using the provisioned resources.
 With the help of `DocumentParser.py`, you can vectorize and embed your own PDF, docx, and csv files.

-The embedding model included in the configuration is the `thenlper/gte-large` which proved to be the best fit for the `pgvector` as it uses 1024 vector length.
-Additionally, `Postgres` with `pgvector` extension enables for a hybrid model of operation - flat file structure and vectorized data.
+The `thenlper/gte-large` embedding model, which utilizes a 1024-vector length, is incorporated into the configuration due to its optimal compatibility with `pgvector`.
+Moreover, using `Postgres` alongside the `pgvector` extension supports a hybrid operational model, combining both flat (relational) file structures and vectorized data.

 1. Navigate to the project directory:
    ```bash